nasa/openmct/docs/src/guide/index.md

 ### Configuration Constants

 The following configuration constants are recognized by Open MCT Web bundles:
-* CouchDB adapter, `platform/persistence/couch`
+* CouchDB adapter - `platform/persistence/couch`
     * `COUCHDB_PATH`: URL or path to the CouchDB database to be used for domain object persistence.
 Should not include a trailing slash.
-* ElasticSearch adapter, platform/persistence/elastic
+* ElasticSearch adapter - `platform/persistence/elastic`
     * `ELASTIC_ROOT`: URL or path to the ElasticSearch instance to be used for domain object persistence.
 Should not include a trailing slash.
     * `ELASTIC_PATH`: Path relative to the ElasticSearch instance where domain